Navneet Kaur Dhillon

-Navneet Kaur Dhillon is an Indian actress and model, who represented India at Miss World 2013.
+Navneet Kaur Dhillon is an Indian actress, model and beauty pageant titleholder who represented India at Miss World 2013.
 She was the winner of Pond's 50th edition of Femina Miss World India 2013 that was held in Mumbai on 24 March 2013.
-She won the Miss Multimedia award during Miss World 2013 beauty pageant,.
+She won the Miss Multimedia award during Miss World 2013 beauty pageant.
 She finished in top 20.

 Early life

-Her father is an Army officer.
-Education in initial years was at Army Public School, Ambala Cantt, and she finally settled in Patiala and finished her secondary education from Budha Dal Public School, Patiala.
-She then chose B tech. in TV and Media from Punjabi University, Patiala.
+Her father is an Indian Army officer.
+Her early education was from Army Public School, Ambala Cantt., and she finally settled in Patiala and finished her secondary education from Budha Dal Public School, Patiala.
+She then pursued TV and media studies from Punjabi University, Patiala for a B. Tech.
 Along with modelling, she also has interest in photography, swimming, horse-riding.
-She is a media student in Punjabi University, Patiala.

 Pond's Femina Miss India 2013

 She was crowned as the Femina Miss India World 2013 on 24 March 2013.
 Navneet was also crowned Femina Miss Timeless Beauty.
 She faced with a question of what her one regret would be if she were to die the following day, to which she replied as "The only thing I would regret would be not having done as much for society as I would like to.
 Issues of women's empowerment and child labour and other social evils are a big concern."